AusDTO/gov-au-content-guide/_entries/2016-05-04-inclusivity-diversity.md

 ---
 title: "Inclusivity & diversity"
-related: [aboriginal-and-torres-strait-islander-peoples, accessibility, languages, tone, voice]
+related:
+  - "aboriginal-and-torres-strait-islander-peoples"
+  - accessibility
+  - languages
+  - tone
+  - voice
+published: true
 ---

-When preparing content for people who have come to Australia from non-English speaking countries, you should recognise cultural diversity and specific needs -- while not stereotyping or making assumptions.
+When preparing content for people who do not have English as their first language, you should recognise cultural diversity and specific needs -- while not stereotyping or making assumptions.

 Avoid jargon and limit contractions.